7 Proven Ways to Defeat Silo Mentality at the Workplace

 Silo thinking tends to get deeply entrenched in corporate culture.
 You can break the silo mentality by encouraging cross-functionality across departments.

-If your marketing team has frequent training sessions, you could involve your sales and customer service teams as well.
+If your marketing team has frequent training sessions, you could involve your sales and customer service teams.
 Such an exercise has the benefit of encouraging different perspectives and skills.

 We recommend a ‘shadowing’ scheme, as well.
 Employees can experience the workings of different roles within the same company and learn new skills.
-You also build unity among different divisions which in turn benefits the organization as a whole.
+You also build unity among different divisions, which benefits the organization as a whole.

 CTA